Closer to God: Cop's warning after drunken cathedral climb

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Senior Sergeant Anthony Bond said police were called to St Paul's Anglican Cathedral to assist Fire and Emergency New Zealand (Fenz) about 1.55pm yesterday.
+Senior Sergeant Anthony Bond said police were called to St Paul's Anglican Cathedral, Dunedin, to assist Fire and Emergency New Zealand about 1.55pm on Sunday.

 An intoxicated man had climbed the cathedral’s spire but had gotten stuck, he said.